Tacoma Nature Center Staff

 James grew up playing in the Great Northwest woods with her two brothers and developed a sense of wonder and appreciation for the natural world early on.
 She graduated with both a Bachelor of Arts and a Bachelor of Science from Evergreen State College and then earned her Washington State Teaching Certificate.
 She has previously worked at the Lyon Arboretum at the University of Hawaii as an environmental educator and at the Armand Bayou Nature Center in Houston, Texas.

 James is a certified plant geek!
 She volunteers every summer for Mt Rainier National Parks Meadowatch Plant Phenology Study and enjoys botanizing with fellow plant geeks in her spare time.
 She also aspires to be a more fluent bird nerd.
-When she’s not geeking out with plants and birds she loves to spend time with her husband, daughter and their adopted kitty.
+When she’s not geeking out with plants and birds she loves to spend time with her husband, children and their adopted kitty.